jritterbush/firearts.org/README.md

 # firearts.org

-> These steps are rough as sandpaper so expect many changes to come soon.

-A site using Jekyll to build to GitHub Pages.
+A static site generator using Jekyll and Gulp to generate HTML from markdown files.
+CSS is built using TailwindCSS, trimmed down using PurgeCSS, and then inlined into the HTML by Jekyll (called as a child process in the gulp flow).

-## Installation
+## Installation and Usage

-1. Clone repo locally.
+1. Clone the repo locally.
 1. Install dependencies:
-    - `bundle install`
+    - `bundle install` to install Ruby dependencies from Gemfile
-    - `yarn`
+    - `yarn` to install npm packages
-1. Run `yarn develop` to develop locally.
+1. Run `yarn develop` to start up a development server with Browsersync that watches changes to various files.
+1. Run `yarn build` for a production build.

 ## Deploy

-Steps to come...but basically just get this on the `master` branch and let GitHub work it's magic.
+For now this is still hosted on a garbage hosting plan so the steps for now are:

+1. `yarn build` to build the site files
+1. FTP up the HTML and images.
+1. To change the sitemap you need to manually edit the `static/sitemap.xml`.
+I need to find a better tool to automate that.
+1. The `static/.htaccess` file should match what is on the current garabage host so modifying that and uploading should fix redirect issues.

+With that said, in parallel with this there is a Github/Netlify build that is triggered by a PR to the upstream repo.
+Once opened test builds are kicked off in Netlify which can be previewed.
+If good you can merge branches through `staging` and then to `master` which will build the site there too.
+Eventually this will be the flow.

+## To Dos

+- Fix sitemap automation in build.
+- Investigate headless CMS options (Netlify CMS in particular) to managed the content a litte easier.
+- Cut Jekyll and use something more barebones and easier to configure with styles outside of the HTML build.